getsocial-io/slate/source/includes/social/_stories.md

 }
 ```

-This endpoint retrieves the story information with total visits, shares, referrals, sharing rate and virality score between the two dates specified (inclusive).
+This endpoint retrieves the story information with total visits, shares, referrals, share rate and virality score between the two dates specified (inclusive).

 #### HTTP Request